daradib/sidedoor/README.md

 # sidedoor

-sidedoor maintains a reverse tunnel to provide a backdoor. sidedoor can be used to remotely control a device behind a NAT.
+sidedoor maintains an SSH connection or tunnel.

+Example use cases:

+ * Remotely control a device behind a NAT by forwarding the local SSH server (e.g., port 22) to a remote server.
+   SSH clients can connect to the device via the remote server with end-to-end encryption.
+ * Remotely access a web application behind a NAT by forwarding the local web server (e.g., port 80) to a remote server.
+   The remote server can host a reverse proxy to the web application and handle SSL/TLS termination.

 sidedoor is packaged for Debian-based systems with systemd or upstart.
 It has been used on Debian 8 (jessie) and Ubuntu 14.04 LTS (trusty).

-The sidedoor user has full root access configured in /etc/sudoers.d.

 ## Installation

-If sidedoor is in your package repositories, simply install it, e.g., `sudo apt-get install sidedoor`.
+If sidedoor is in your package repositories, simply install it, e.g., `sudo apt install sidedoor`.

 Otherwise, you will need to build a Debian package and install it.
 First, install build dependencies.

-    sudo apt-get install debhelper dh-systemd
+    sudo apt install debhelper dh-systemd

 Then, from the directory containing this README file, build and install a package.

     rm -f ../sidedoor*.deb # remove old package builds dpkg-buildpackage -us -uc -b
+    sudo dpkg -i ../sidedoor_*.deb

+Optionally, to grant the sidedoor user full root access, install the sidedoor-sudo package.

-    sudo dpkg -i ../sidedoor*.deb
+    sudo dpkg -i ../sidedoor-sudo_*.deb

 ## Configuration